-- 3. Write a Matlab function pureRS.m that takes as argument the search space size n and returns the number of function evaluations needed to reach the optimum of the ONEMAX function, as well as a vector fitness that contains the sequence of the best-ever objective function values found so far.
+vector fitness that contains the sequence of the best-ever objective function values found so far.
 In other words, the i^{th} coordinate of the vector fitness contains the best function value found until iteration i.
-To sample, you might use the Matlab instructions rand and round. - 4.
-Plot the evolution of the function value ("fitness") as a function of the number of function evaluations for two independent runs of the algorithm.
+To sample, you might use the instructions numpy.random.rand, numpy.round, and numpy.random.randint.

+- 4. Plot the evolution of the function value ("fitness") as a function of the number of function evaluations for two independent runs of the algorithm.
 What do you observe?
-You might want to use the instructions plot and hold on. - 5.
-Write a script RunningTime.m to plot for n = 1:2:14 the empirical expected value of the time needed to reach the optimum of f{ONEMAX} with the PRS algorithm.
+You might want to use matplotlib for the plotting: check in particular the instructions plot and show. - 5.
+Write the code to plot for n = 2, ..., 14 the empirical expected value of the time needed to reach the optimum of f{ONEMAX} with the PRS algorithm.
 Plot as well the standard deviation around the expected value.
 We advise to compute the empirical expected value and the standard deviation based on 11 independent runs of the algorithm.

-Note: the time to reach the optimum is measured by counting the number of function evaluations needed to reach the optimum and not the real wall-clock time.
+Note: in a blackbox scenario, the time to reach the optimum is measured by counting the number of function evaluations needed to reach the optimum and not by the real wall-clock time.
 Indeed, internal operations are generally negligible compared to the cost of evaluating the objective function.